ISFJ vs. INFJ: What Are the Differences?

 Change can be a bit difficult for ISFJs, as this personality values tradition and has quite a conservative outlook on life.
 Because of this, it can take a lot to change a Defender’s mind.
 ISFJs also have a tendency to overload themselves, feeling the pressure to help others and having a strong sense of perfectionism.

-Perfectionism and burnout are real issues for Advocates.
+Perfectionism and burnout are real issues for Counselors.
 Because of their passion and deeply held beliefs, INFJs often think that nothing less than 110% is needed to contribute towards their principles.
 However, this work ethic does not have longevity and can leave this personality overworked and focusing on minor flaws.

 Defenders are excellent contributors to the workforce, thanks in large part to their perfectionism, desire to serve others, and creative but practical ways of thinking.
 ISFJs don’t need praise to do a job well, seeing the positive effects of their work is motivation enough.
 Because of their reliability and supportive nature, Defenders do well in roles that involve counseling, support, and advice.